Learning Successor Features with Distributed Hebbian Temporal Memory: Distributed Hebbian Temporal Memory

 \subsection{Agent Architecture}

-We test DHTM as a part of an agent in the RL task.
-The agent architecture is the same for all TM algorithms we compare to but with different memory modules.
-The agent consists of a memory model, SR representations, and an observation reward function.
-The memory model aims to speed up SR learning by predicting cumulative future distributions of observation variables according to \eqref{eq:td_error}.
-As shown in \eqref{eq:td_update}, SR representations are learned to estimate state value.
-The observation reward function is also learned during interaction with the environment and, combined with SR representations, is used to estimate the action value function.
+We incorporate DHTM as a part of an RL agent.
+The same agent is used for other memories tested.
+The agent consists of a memory model and a feature reward function.
+The memory model generates SF by predicting cumulative future distributions of feature variables $\Phi^k$.
+We assume that the reward function can be decomposed linearly in feature space as ${R_t=\frac{1}{n}\sum^n_{k=1}{r^k_i}}$, where $r^k_i$ is a reward associated with feature state $\varphi^k_t = i$ and $n$---number of feature variables. $r^k_i$ is learned during interaction with the environment and is used in combination with SF representations to estimate the action value function (see Appendix~\ref{appx:decompose} for details).

 The agent training procedure is outlined in Algorithm~\ref{alg:agent_train}.
-For each episode, the memory state is reset to a fixed initial message with \texttt{RESET\_MEMORY()} and \texttt{action} variable is initialized with \texttt{null} value.
-An observation image returned by an environment (\texttt{obs}) is first preprocessed to get spiking events, mimicking a simple event-based camera with a floating threshold determined from the average difference between the current and previous step image intensities.
-The resulting events are encoded to SDRs with a biologically inspired spatial pooling encoder described in Appendix~\ref{appx:enc}.
-In \texttt{OBSERVE()} routine, the memory and SR learning happens as described in Section~\ref{sec:dhtm}.
-An agent learns associations between observation states and rewards in line \ref{alg:line:reinforce} and transforms them into observation priors $p(o^k_t)$:
+For each episode, the memory state is reset to a fixed initial message with \texttt{RESET\_MEMORY()} and the variable \texttt{action} is set to a fixed initial action.
+An observation returned by an environment (\texttt{obs}) is encoded as a set of categorical variables.
+In the \texttt{OBSERVE()} routine, memory learns to predict next feature states as described in section~\ref{sec:dhtm}.
+An agent learns associations to map feature states and rewards in the \texttt{REINFORCE()} function:

-where $\alpha$ is a learning rate, $R_t$---a reward for the current time step, $\lambda$---a reward scaling value.
-The logarithm of the observation prior serves as the value function used to estimate true state value, as shown in \eqref{eq:state_value}.
+where $\alpha$ is a learning rate, $R_t$---a reward for the current time step.

-An agent has a softmax policy over predicted values: $\pi(a_t\ |\ o_t) = \mathrm{softmax}(V[p(h_{t+1}\ |\ o_t, a_t)])$.
-We use the model to predict the hidden state distribution for every action in the next timestep $t+1$ and then estimate its value according to \eqref{eq:belief_sr}.

-An episode continues until the terminal state or maximum steps are reached.
-An agent shares its memory weights between episodes.
+We include actions in DHTM by forcing some of the hidden variables $H^k_t$ to represent actions.
+That is, we assume that information about action is contained in the hidden state of the model.
+For example, if we have 4 actions, we set 4 states for one of the hidden variables and set its state from observing the action.